VoiceOfZen/SciGraph/README.md

 SciGraph is a project focused on developing a methodology and software for automatically creating a dataset of scientific graphs extracted from PDF documents.
 This dataset is designed to train neural networks for tasks related to the automatic analysis and recognition of scientific graphics.

+**Goal**: To create an automated system for extracting, classifying, and annotating scientific graphs from PDFs to build a high-quality dataset for AI training.

 ## Challenges in Extracting Scientific Graphics

 Extracting scientific graphs from PDFs is far from trivial.
 Here are the main challenges: